databendlabs/databend-docs/docs/en/tutorials/load/kafka-plugin.md

 }
 ```

-2. In the Confluent CLI, start the Kafka producer with the `confluent kafka topic produce <topic_name>` command to send messages to a specified Kafka topic.
+2. In the Confluent CLI, start the Kafka producer with the `confluent kafka topic produce <topic_name>` command to send messages to your Kafka topic.

 ```shell
 confluent kafka topic produce databend_topic --value-format avro --schema schema.json